 The motive behind this pricing strategy is to keep the average cart spend high.

 One retailer who is using this strategy effectively is Amazon.
 The marketplace leader makes full use of its state of the art logistics network to not only serve its customers in record time, but also to use it as a profit making strategy.
 Customers are given quick delivery options such as same day, next day or 2 day shipping, in return for an additional premium.
 So while Amazon can keep its prices lower than most of its competitors, it uses the quick delivery pricing model to drive profitability.

 Real-time price optimization strategy

-Using real-time retail insights to determine the price at which your products are sold is the ideal way of ensuring profitability.
+Using real-time price optimization technology to determine the price at which your products are sold is the ideal way of ensuring profitability.
 Being lower than the competition at all times however, is not an advisable retail pricing strategy.
 Instead, you can use out-of-stock situations identified in real-time by a retail analytics product like Incompetitor to pump up prices.
 Out-of-stock situations are opportune moments for raising prices as customers looking for these out-of-stock products on competing sites will surely navigate to you.